Anijesudade/Anijesudade/README.md

-# 👋 Hi there, I'm Deborah
+# 👋 Hi there, I'm Deborah Anijesudade

 ### 📊 Data Analyst | Excel • Power BI • SQL • Python

-Welcome to my GitHub profile!
 I'm a data enthusiast passionate about extracting meaningful insights from data and turning them into strategic decisions.

 ---